Date: September 26, 2024

 Climate change is causing increased cyanobacteria blooms in New Hampshire's waterways, threatening lakes and streams, according to a WMUR article.
 The high bacteria levels are a result of rising temperatures and increased precipitation, a trend that is likely to continue.
 More rainfall means more soil runoff, resulting in increased pollution in water, which helps bacteria grow.

-In a 2009 action plan, then-Governor John Lynch's state task force on climate change recommended that New Hampshire strive to achieve a long-term reduction in greenhouse gas emissions of 80% below 1990 levels by 2050.
+2009 action plan, then-Governor John Lynch's state task force on climate change recommended that New Hampshire strive to achieve a long-term reduction in greenhouse gas emissions of 80% below 1990 levels by 2050.
 To do this, among other actions, the task force recommended reducing greenhouse gas emissions from buildings, electric generation, and transportation; protecting natural resources to maintain the amount of carbon sequestered; supporting regional and national initiatives to reduce greenhouse gases; and adapting to existing and potential climate change impacts.

 Date: April 15, 2022